I once found myself at an Elton show, on the first of two sold-out nights at Madison Square Garden.

 Just another day at the office!
 Here, have some stone-cold classics.

 Of course, the one song that always ties it up: "Your Song" for the encore.
-I'm sure there would have been a riot had he not played it.
+I'm sure I'd have seen a riot had he not played it.

 [See also the Ewan McGregor and Nicole Kidman duet in Moulin Rouge]